Family Day

 Event

-Take over the gallery once again for our first Family Day of 2026!
+Take over Towner for our last Family Day of the school year!

 Kyla Jardine (she/her) is a multidisciplinary artist working with poetry, performance, and storytelling.
 Her practice is rooted in a lifelong love of language and the power of words: a way to explore memory, identity, belonging, and transformation.
 She uses storytelling to create connection, and also to question what is left unspoken.